-Bloomberg Professional is the online financial data service founded back in 1981 by Michael Bloomberg, currently the mayor of New York City.
+Bloomberg Professional is the online financial data service founded back in 1981 by Michael Bloomberg, formerly the mayor of New York City.

 The Data & GIS Services Department of Perkins Library has three Bloomberg Terminals in the Brandaleone Lab for Data and Visualization Services in The/Edge on the first floor of the Bostock Library.
 The terminals are made possible with the generous assistance of the Duke Financial Economics Center in the Duke Department of Economics.

 In the past, West Campus users would need to travel to the Ford Library at the Fuqua School of Business, which is also still available.
 This arrangement allows them to access the Bloomberg service whenever Perkins Library is open.
 The service is available only to Duke students, faculty, and staff.